GioByte10/American-Sign-Language-Glove/README.md

             prediction = 'h'
 ```

 We can do something similar for the letters that are the same but  in motion, for instance, `d` and `z`.
-In this case we measure that the standard gavitational acceleration drops when we move the hand downwards.
+In this case we measure that the standard gravitational acceleration drops when we move the hand downwards.
 Here `LINEAR_THRESHOLD_G = -0.5`.

 ```python